-The ECU Counselling Service provides a free, confidential service to all current ECU students residing in Australia* to address any personal issues that impact on your studies.
+The ECU Counselling Service provides a free, confidential service to all currently enrolled ECU students residing in Australia* to address any personal issues that impact on your studies.

 What we do

 Counsellors can provide you with emotional support, help you understand the problems you have and assist you to find new solutions and new ways of coping.
 Sometimes, specialised support or treatment from other agencies may be required.
 If this needs to happen, your counsellor will discuss a referral with you.